dart-lang/language/working/0546-patterns/exhaustiveness.md

 2. If `L` or `R` is a union, then `I` is empty if the intersection of every arm of the union with the other operand is empty.

-3. Otherwise, we're intersecting two extract spaces.
+3. Otherwise, we're intersecting two object spaces.

-    1. If neither extract's type is a subtype of the other then `I` is empty.
+    1. If neither object's type is a subtype of the other then `I` is empty.
         They are unrelated types with no (known) intersection.

     2. Otherwise, go through the fields.
 If the intersection of any corresponding pair of fields is empty, then `I` is empty.

     3. Otherwise, `I` is not empty.
-We found two extracts where one is a subtype of the other and the fields (if any) have at least some overlap.
+We found two objects where one is a subtype of the other and the fields (if any) have at least some overlap.

 ## Conclusion